-Sleep, diet and exercise habits are crucial for well-being and success in work and life because they help maintain an important part of your brain – the hippocampus.
+Therefore sleep, diet and exercise habits are crucial for well-being, performance and success in work and life.
+In scientific terms, they help maintain an important part of your brain – the hippocampus.

 To remember this word, we break it down into:

 - The pronoun ‘us’